 Studies show that reading 20 or more minutes a day prevents summer learning loss.
 If students read approximately 20 minutes a day during summer break, they will reach at least 10 hours.

 What should we do if we have difficulty accessing the internet?

-Students may write their minutes on a paper log that contains the following information: student’s name, date, minutes read, title of book.
-Please bring your reading log to your school library media specialist at the beginning of the school year.
+Students may print and use the Cobb County Public Library Reading Log, or write their minutes on their own paper log that contains the following information: student’s name, date, minutes read, title of book.
+A Spanish version is available here.

 Is there a suggested book list?

-A key factor in cultivating lifelong reading is being able to choose what to read, so rather than a set list of books, students are free to read books they choose.
-For book suggestions, please visit our Reading Resources page or stop by your local public library.
-Your library media specialist may also provide suggestions prior to the end of school. *Please note: Some schools and/or classes do have required reading.
+A key factor in cultivating lifelong reading is being able to choose what to read, so students are free to read books they choose.
+For reading resources, please visit our Reading Resources page or stop by your local public library.
+Your library media specialist may also provide suggestions prior to the end of school. *Note: Some schools and/or classes do have required reading.
 Please verify with your local school.

 Bintrim, Lisa.
 "3 Research-Proven Ways Libraries Help Fight Summer Slide."
 Ideas and Inspiration from Demco.
 Demco, 12 June 2015.
 Web.
 30 Mar.
 2016.

 Bowie, Liz.
 "Summer Reading Program Ideas."
 Ideas and Inspiration from Demco.
 Demco, 08 Mar.
 2016.
 Web.
 30 Mar.
 2016.

 "Know The Facts - National Summer Learning Association."
 Know The Facts.
 National Summer Learning Association, 2009.
 Web.
 30 Mar.
 2016.

 "Summer Reading Program Impact Study."
 Library of Virginia.
 Library of Virginia, 2014.
 Web.
 30 Mar.
 2016.